tomlooman/tomlooman.github.io/_posts/2026-02-13-setup-unreal-engine-cpp-rider.md

 ### Preference: Removing buttons from the Toolbar

-To keep a clean an minimalist UI I prefer to remove any buttons I won't be using.
+To keep a clean and minimalist UI I prefer to remove any buttons I won't be using.
 In my case that includes things like JetBrains AI and Code with Me.
 But you may of course wish to keep those and remove some others.
 You can simply **right-click the toolbar and click "Customize Toolbar".**

 ### Setting your HotKeys & Theme